ThomasVuNguyen/DrPepper/small-transformers/README.md

 ```

 ## Repository Layout
-- `train.py`: stream a huge text file, tokenize on the fly, and train a small GPT model (CPU-only).
+- `train_model.py`: stream a huge text file, tokenize on the fly, and train a small GPT model (CPU-only).
+- `config.json`: hyperparameters and paths used by `train_model.py`.
+- `train_tokenizer.py`: utility to train a SentencePiece tokenizer.
 - `generate.py`: load a checkpoint and sample text.
 - `README.md`: this guide.